cslarsen/csl.name/_posts/2016-05-07-lambda-macros-continuations.md

 <p class="lead">
-I gave an <a href="https://speakerdeck.com/csl/r7rs-scheme">introductory talk on R<sup>7</sup>RS Scheme</a> in 2013 that included some neat examples using closures, continuations and macros to do some cool stuff.
+I gave an <a href="https://speakerdeck.com/csl/r7rs-scheme">introductory talk on R<sup>7</sup>RS Scheme</a> in 2013 that included some neat examples using closures, continuations and macros.
 This article expands on that, intended for anyone curious about those concepts.
 </p>

 If your programming language supports continuations, you can implement